 The Cliffe Woods Kent Facebook Group currently has 900+ members.
 It is deemed a Family Site and content restricted accordingly.

-CF advised there are three Facebook Groups relevant for Cliffe Woods Residents. i.e. Cliffe Kent, Cliffe Woods Kent, and The Cliffe and Cliffe Woods Appreciation Group
+CF advised there are three Facebook Groups relevant for Cliffe Woods Residents. i.e. Cliffe Kent, Cliffe Woods Kent, and The Cliffe and Cliffe Woods Village Appreciation Group.

 JD again muted his idea that we should have a dedicated Facebook site just for sharing ‘Alerts’ to potential criminal activity in the village.